kyle-marshall/ymd-object-js/README.md

 In this case, the correct solution would have been to use `getUTCDate` instead of `getDate`.

-It would be nice to not think about the time components at all.
-The `YMD` class is here to make it hard to make any mistake related to time zones.
-It stores the year month and date as numbers exactly as you want, and provides some common formatting options and a `toDate` function which creates a date set to midnight UTC time instead of local time.
+In many situations it would be nicer to not think about the time components at all.
+The `YMD` class is here to make it harder to make mistakes related to time zones.
+It stores the year month and date as plain old numbers and provides some common formatting options and a `toDate` function which creates a date set to midnight UTC or local time (UTC by default).

-In summary, this tiny package helps you get the date right.
+In summary, this package just helps you get the date right.

 ## How to use it